 The day before the field was officially pronounced ready, Maj.
 Virgil C. Fields, commander of a fighter unit of the 12th Air Support Command, flew in to "look over the layout" prior to the arrival of his outfit.
 A service unit headed by Capt.
 George S. Mon-tooth had already arrived by boat.

 The next day eight transports, escorted by fighters, landed with cargo.
-The runway was pronouncdriver parks Fords and Packards. ed "bumpy but not bad."
+The runway was pronouncmiles from Rome had been erectthe aviation ed-and